 Sensor Size and Low Light Ability

 The sensor size not only determines resolution, but also the cameras’ low light ability.
-Therefore, the Minimum illumination for Dahua’s Wizense (0.005 Lux) is lower than that of Hikvision’s Darkfighter (0.016 Lux).
-Dahua’s Wizsense IR range (50m) is also longer than that of Hik’s Darkfighter (30m), meaning that Wizsense cameras are able to capture details of objects further away in a scene, compared to Darkfighter Cameras, when recording during night time.
+Therefore, the minimum illumination for Dahua’s Wizense (0.005 Lux) is higher than that of Hikvision’s Acusense (0.003 Lux).
+Dahua’s Wizsense IR range (50m) is also longer than that of Hik’s Acusense (30m), meaning that Wizsense cameras are able to capture details of objects further away in a scene, compared to Acusense Cameras, when recording during night time.

 Bitrate is the amount of processing power required to record and watch a video.
 Similar to the way in which the quality of images is determined by resolution, bitrate indicates video quality.